 The lion and the four stars of the Southern Cross on the Cross of St George have reference to the State of New South Wales which brought the University into being; the open book with SCIENTIA across its page reminds us of its original purpose.
-Beneath the shield is the motto 'Manu et Mente', which is the motto of the Sydney Technical College, from which the University has developed.
+Beneath the shield is the motto 'Manu et Mente', which is the motto of the Sydney Technical College, from which motto of the Sydney Technical College, from which the University has developed.
 The motto is not an integral part of the Grant of Arms and could be changed at will; but it was the opinion of the University Council that the relationship with the parent institution should in some way be recorded.